Donny Lalonde: Rise to the top

 At the end of 1985, Lalonde hired Dave Wolf as his manager and Teddy Atlas as his trainer.
 Lalonde went 8-0 with Atlas as his trainer, but they clashed in temperament and style.
 He and Atlas parted ways, and Lalonde hired Tommy Gallagher and Bobby Cassidy as his new trainers.

 In his first fight with Gallagher and Cassidy, he outpointed Mustafa Hamsho on May 7, 1987.
 His next fight was for a world title.
 On November 27, 1987, Lalonde knocked out Eddie Davis in two rounds to win the vacant WBC Light Heavyweight Championship in Port of Spain, Trinidad and Tobago.
 His first title defense was also in Port of Spain.
 On May 29, 1988, he knocked out former WBA Light Heavyweight Champion Leslie Stewart in five rounds.

-On November 7, 1988, Lalonde fought Sugar Ray Leonard at Caesar's Palace in Las Vegas, Nevada.
+On November 7, 1988, Lalonde fought Sugar Ray Leonard at Caesars Palace in Las Vegas, Nevada.
 It was by far the biggest fight of his career.
 Lalonde's purse was six million dollars.
 They fought for Lalonde's WBC Light Heavyweight Championship and the newly created WBC Super Middleweight Championship, which meant that Lalonde had to make 168 lbs.
 Some were concerned that moving down from the light heavyweight limit of 175 lbs would weaken Lalonde, but he told HBO's Larry Merchant after the fight that he had no trouble making weight, and he felt great on the night of the fight.

 Lalonde's size and awkwardness troubled Leonard.
 In the fourth round, a right hand to the top of Leonard's head dropped him for just the second time in his career.
 Early in the ninth, Lalonde hurt Leonard with a right to the chin.
 Leonard fired back and hurt Lalonde with a right.
 He drove him to the ropes and unleashed a furious assault.
 Lalonde tried to tie up Leonard, but got dropped with a powerful left hook.
 He rose but was soon down again, and the fight was stopped.
 Leonard won his fourth and fifth world titles.